-Check out this huge boulder blocking Highway 101 near Lake Crescent
+Check out huge boulder blocking highway near Lake Crescent

-The boulder forced the closure of the highway Thursday morning.
+The boulder forced the closure of Highway 101 near Lake Crescent on the Olympic Peninsula.

-Snoqualmie Pass isn’t the only roadway in Washington state closed to traffic Thursday morning.
+Snoqualmie Pass isn’t the only Washington roadway closed to traffic Thursday morning.

-A large boulder fell on Highway 101 near Crescent Lake on the Olympic Peninsula, forcing state officials to close the highway.
+A large boulder fell on Highway 101 near Lake Crescent on the Olympic Peninsula, forcing officials to close the highway.

-The Washington Department of Transportation tweeted a photo of the boulder.
-Detours around the closure include Highway 112 and 113.
+The Washington State Department of Transportation tweeted a photo of the boulder.
+Detours around the closure include highways 112 and 113.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.